The Road Goes Ever On (song): Film, radio, and musical theatre

-A musical version of some sections of this song by Glenn Yarbrough can be heard in Rankin/Bass's 1977 animated movie version of The Hobbit.
+A musical version of some sections of this song by Glenn Yarbrough can be heard in Rankin/Bass's 1977 animated film version of The Hobbit.
 A full song, Roads, was written for the film; it can be heard on the soundtrack and story LP.
 The same melody was used in Rankin/Bass's 1980 animated version of The Return of the King.
 The song can be heard in the 1981 BBC radio version, sung by Bilbo (John Le Mesurier) to a tune by Stephen Oliver.

-A musical version of some sections of the song can be heard in the 2001 movie The Lord of the Rings: The Fellowship of the Ring, composed by Howard Shore.
+A musical version of some sections of the song can be heard in the 2001 film The Lord of the Rings: The Fellowship of the Ring, composed by Howard Shore.
 It is sung by Gandalf (Ian McKellen) in the opening scene, and also by Bilbo (Ian Holm) as he leaves Bag End.
 Gandalf's singing can be heard on the track "Bag End" on Complete Recordings of The Lord of the Rings: The Fellowship of the Ring and Bilbo's on "Keep It Secret, Keep It Safe".

+A section of the song can also be heard in "Use Well the Days", a song composed by Annie Lennox and Howard Shore for the end credits of the 2003 film The Lord of the Rings: The Return of the King, though ultimately replaced by "Into the West", also composed by Lennox and Shore.

 Large parts of the song were included in Billy Boyd's "The Last Goodbye" on the soundtrack and in the credits of The Hobbit: The Battle of the Five Armies.

 An unrelated song, composed by Shore, called "The Road Goes Ever On..." ("Pt.
 1" and "Pt.
 2") is both the thirty-fifth and thirty-seventh track of the Complete Recordings.
 It is a version of the track "The Breaking of the Fellowship" from the 2001 The Lord of the Rings: The Fellowship of the Ring: Original Motion Picture Soundtrack and features the song "In Dreams" sung by Edward Ross and James Wilson.
 It plays faintly during the ending credits, following "May It Be".

 The 2006 Lord of the Rings stage musical includes a song, "The Road Goes On", whose lyrics are loosely based on this poem.